 10 Animals with Surprisingly Smart Social Lives

-They may not be able to type out pithy messages in 140 characters or less, and they’re definitely not networking online, but you’ll be surprised at exactly how social certain animals are.
-Check out these ten animals that might have more of a social network than you.
+They may not be able to type out pithy messages on Twitter, and they’re definitely not networking online, but you’ll be surprised at exactly how social certain animals are.
+Check out these 10 animals that might have more of a social network than you.

 You already know that cows are typically found in herds, but it’s been proven that grouping is actually beneficial to their intelligence.
 Researcher put calves together and tested them on “reversal learning,” in which they were trained to associate a black or white square with food.
 Once that had been learned, the researchers switched which color meant food.
 The clique of calves learned the “reverse” task much faster than the isolated cows.
 In another test, an unfamiliar object was placed in the pen with a group of cows.
 The band of bovines grew tired of the new object much faster than the solo cows did, leading researchers to theorize that socially adept cows assimilate better—an important aspect of learning.